 Mighty important because you want to model your content based on how people experience it.
 If they primarily use desktop, then you can have longer-form content that is highly readable and scannable.

-If it’s primarily mobile, then you can aim for shorter content that answers a specific query thoroughly.
+If it’s primarily mobile, you can aim for shorter content that thoroughly answers a specific query.

 Remember, people on mobile are on the go and are looking for quick answers.